- Lemio Attention Master

 Think of dopamine receptors as bridges to your brain.
 When these receptors are overused, they become fragile, disrupting the natural flow of dopamine.

-When you overstimulate your brain with social media, your body's natural dopamine may become less effective.
-Natural dopamine is released when you engage in activities like working, playing sports, or creating art — anything that requires real effort.
+When you overstimulate your brain with social media, your dopamine from natural sources may become less effective.
+Natural sources of dopamine are activities like working, playing sports, or creating art — anything that requires real effort.

 These activities are usually fulfilling, but the amount of dopamine they produce is limited.
 This isn't an issue as long as dopamine effectively reaches your brain.
 However, if your dopamine receptors are overstimulated, this can change.